chrisbtr/CSC413_A3/README.md

 # Introduction
 Brad

+# How to run our model
+1. Download the data from https://www.kaggle.com/datasets/soumikrakshit/classical-music-midi, run it through our `data_parser.py` functions by doing the following, to store each of the training, test, and validation sets in a file called `data.pickle` in the root of this directory.

+    1. Sub steps here***
+    2. more steps
+2. Once `data.pickle` in the root of this directory, update file paths tagged as `#UPDATE` in the `model_and_training.ipynb` files.
+Once done to train the model run please run all the cells up to and including the cell with the `training function` as well as the cell towards thee bottom with the `smaple function` deefintion in it under the **Generate music** section before calling `train()`.
+3. Now that everything needed has been run you may run the cell that trains the model. this cell is below the cell that defines `train()` and the functions `train()` uses.
+If you want to switch up the parameters trained with feel free to look at the docstring of the `train()` function.
+Alternatively, you can use the proivded wieghts in `report-weights.pk` to preload the model with, you can find the cell to do this below the cell where `train()` is called, in the **training section**.
+4. Now that the model is trained up you can head to the **Sample music** section and begin creating songs there is a cell that will do this beelow the cell where `sample()` is deefined, please read thee docsting for how to use this function.
+5. Make music doing this for as long as you, enjoy!
+At the bottom of this file you will find our functions for computing results, you may use these if you would like to compute your models results if you train your own.

+*NOTE IF the instruction order on how to run the ceells is confusing they have text cells above them explaining the order to run theem in*

 # Model
 In this section we will analyze how our model functions for its two use cases and explain how it works to generate music sequences in each case.